Also Known As:

 Tel.: 021-73206121, 021-77302090, 77307901-021, 73206121

-Sanctioned, along with its sub-units and successors, by the United States effective April 6, 2000, pursuant to Executive Order 12924, for engaging in missile technology proliferation activities, reportedly involving the transfer of Missile Technology Control Regime (MTCR) Annex Category I item(s) with North Korea; sanctioned, along with its sub-units and successors, by the United States effective November 17, 2000, pursuant to Executive Order 12924, for engaging in missile technology proliferation activities; sanctioned by the United States effective May 9, 2003, pursuant to Executive Order 12938, for engaging in missile technology proliferation activities, reportedly involving the procurement of ballistic missile technology from China North Industries Corporation (NORINCO); added on June 28, 2005 to the Specially Designated Nationals (SDN) list maintained by the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC), freezing its assets under U.S. jurisdiction and prohibiting transactions with U.S. parties, pursuant to Executive Order 13382, which targets proliferators of weapons of mass destruction (WMD) and their delivery systems; foreign parties facilitating transactions for the entity or otherwise assisting the entity are subject to U.S. sanctions; added on July 12, 2007 to the U.S. Entity List of end users subject to heightened export license requirements due to involvement in proliferation activities or other activities of national security concern; sanctioned by the United States on September 26, 2007, pursuant to Executive Order 12938, for engaging in proliferation activities.
+Sanctioned, along with its sub-units and successors, by the United States effective April 6, 2000, pursuant to Executive Order 12924, for engaging in missile technology proliferation activities, reportedly involving the transfer of Missile Technology Control Regime (MTCR) Annex Category I item(s) with North Korea; sanctioned, along with its sub-units and successors, by the United States effective November 17, 2000, pursuant to Executive Order 12924, for engaging in missile technology proliferation activities; sanctioned by the United States effective May 9, 2003, pursuant to Executive Order 12938, for engaging in missile technology proliferation activities, reportedly involving the procurement of ballistic missile technology from China North Industries Corporation (NORINCO); added on June 28, 2005 to the Specially Designated Nationals (SDN) list maintained by the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC), freezing its assets under U.S. jurisdiction and prohibiting transactions with U.S. parties, pursuant to Executive Order 13382, which targets proliferators of weapons of mass destruction (WMD) and their delivery systems; foreign parties facilitating transactions for the entity or otherwise assisting the entity are subject to U.S. sanctions; sanctioned by the U.S. Department of State on June 28, 2005 pursuant to Executive Order 13382, freezing its assets under U.S. jurisdiction and prohibiting transactions with U.S. parties; added on July 12, 2007 to the U.S. Entity List of end users subject to heightened export license requirements due to involvement in proliferation activities or other activities of national security concern sanctioned by the United States on September 26, 2007, pursuant to Executive Order 12938, for engaging in proliferation activities.

-Sanctioned by the governments of Norway and Switzerland, restricting business and financial transactions with the listed entity and/or freezing its assets in those countries; listed by the Japanese government in 2014 as an entity of concern for proliferation relating to missiles; listed by the British government in 2013 as an entity of potential concern for WMD-related procurement.
+Sanctioned by the governments of Australia, Japan, Norway, and Switzerland, restricting business and financial transactions with the entity and/or freezing its assets in those countries; listed by the Japanese government in 2017 as an entity of concern for proliferation relating to missiles; listed by the British government in 2013 as an entity of potential concern for WMD-related procurement.

 Reportedly imported fuel and materials for the construction of medium-range missiles; reportedly contracted with Russia's Central Aerohydrodynamic Institute (TsAGI) in 1996 for the construction of a wind tunnel for missile design, the manufacture of model missiles, and the development of related computer software; reportedly negotiated with Russia's Inor to procure materials used in building missiles, including high-technology laser equipment, special mirrors, maraging steel, and tungsten-coated graphite material.